-FUTURE CITY COMPETITION - JUNIOR (2016-2017) 4-5TH GRADE RULES AND PROGRAM DESCRIPTION
+FUTURE CITY COMPETITION - JUNIOR (2017-2018) 4-5TH GRADE RULES AND PROGRAM DESCRIPTION

 The North Texas Regional is continuing the Future City Junior program for 4-5th graders.
 The Junior program is an abbreviated version of the full Future City Competition effort.
 It will include the research essay and the physical model deliverables.
 Rules and description of the project scope for the Junior program follow.
-Please note: this program is only available in North Texas at this time.
+Please note: this program is only available in North Texas and a few other regions at this time.